BIBLE CHRONOLOGY

 Daniel 12:11 gives the starting point of this prophecy.
 When the Muslims built the Dome of the Rock, they declared the Temple Mount an Islamic "holy site" and banned non-Muslims, i.e. Jews, from praying there.
 Jewish morning and evening Temple sacrifices had long since been replaced by prayers at those times of the day.
 The banning of Jewish prayer on the Temple Mount was "the time that the daily sacrifice shall be taken away" after which "the abomination that maketh desolate", i.e. the Dome of the Rock, was set up.

 *** From the construction of the Dome of the Rock in 691 until 1980, there were 1290 inclusive years, as prophesied in Daniel 12:11, using the Biblical "day for a year" reckoning.
 In the year 1980 the Jewish government passed the "Jerusalem Law", which declared, among other things, that "Jerusalem, complete and united, is the capital of Israel", officially annexing the final ten percent of the city that had been captured in the Six Day War, including, crucially, the Temple Mount.
-This event fulfilled Daniel 12:11.
+This event fulfilled Daniel 12:11, being the second stage of when "the shattering of the power of the holy people comes to an end" (Dan 12:7).